Who’s (not) Listening?

 It isn’t easy to respond to wave upon wave of confusing, time consuming and complex online consultations with difficult graphics in the growing realisation that nobody will act on what we the community wants.

-Let’s not forget that if we were in normal times – we could protest in mass demonstrations, go to public meetings, meet Councillors face to face – but because of the pandemic – we can’t.
+Let’s not forget that if this had happened in normal times we could have protested in mass demonstrations, gone to public meetings, met Councillors face to face – but because of the pandemic, we could not.

-The consultations were there for show and even when 95% of respondents demonstrate their disagreement with the proposals as in the November consultation – Hounslow Council (unlike some other Boroughs) demonstrated that it wasn’t prepared to listen to reason or make any modifications.
+The consultations were there for show and even when 95% of responses demonstrated peoples’ disagreement with the proposals as in the November consultation – Hounslow Council (unlike some other Boroughs) demonstrated that it wasn’t prepared to listen to reason or make any modifications.
 It seems to be following the agenda of a narrow group of interests – mainly driven by the cyclist lobby.

 However, on 17th May 2021, Hanif Khan published the long awaited (and 2 months overdue) report on the November Commonplace Consultation.
 OneChiswick was heartened to see that at last the wishes of the majority were used to reverse the unworkable and unnecessary restrictions on Turnham Green Terrace and the parking area outside the police station.